-Canadian Bar Association, National Administrative Law Section, Vice-Chair (since 2016), Treasurer (2015), Secretary (2014)
+Canadian Bar Association, National Administrative Law Section, Chair (2017-2018), Vice-Chair (2016-2017), Treasurer (2015-2016), Secretary (2014-2015)

-Canadian Bar Association, Quebec Administrative Law Section, Past Chair (2011-2014)
+Canadian Bar Association, Quebec Administrative Law Section, Chair (2011-2014)

 Canadian Civil Liberties Association, Member of the Board of Directors and Pro Bono counsel (since 2014)

-Supreme Court of Canada Advocacy Institute, Sessions Coordinator (2016-current)
+Supreme Court of Canada Advocacy Institute, Advisor (2013 – present) and Sessions Coordinator (2016-2019)

-Sessional lecturer, Common Law Civil Procedure, University of Montréal (2013, 2014, 2015)
+Sessional Lecturer, Common Law Civil Procedure, University of Montreal (2013, 2014, 2015)

 “The Abolition of the Death Penalty in Rwanda”, Human Rights Review, Vol. 10 No.1, March 2009 (Springer Netherlands) 99-118, chosen in 2013 to be part of the Ashgate International Library on Capital Punishment, Policy and Governance, Volume III (published November 2013)